This blog post was written in partnership with Buy Our Honeymoon.

 Uluwatu also plays host to an incredible Kecak Fire Dance show every evening at sunset, which we’ll talk about in more detail below – yes, these shows are just that good!

 Note: You’ll be asked to cover your knees with a sarong when visiting the temple (unless you’re already wearing a long skirt, dress or trousers).
+Discover more temple etiquette tips in this dedicated blog post.

 There are a myriad of tours that you can join to take you from your hotel to Uluwatu.
 Here are some great options from Get Your Guide.